Genesis 25:1

 And Abraham addeth and taketh a wife, and her name is Keturah;

-Genesis 24:67 Then Isaac brought her into his mother Sarah's tent, and he took Rebekah, and she became his wife, and he loved her; thus Isaac was comforted after his mother's death.
+And Isaac brought her into the tent of his mother Sarah and took Rebekah as his wife.
+And Isaac loved her and was comforted after his mother's death.

 Then again Abraham took a wife, and her name was Keturah.